jan-carreras/ddia/why.md

 way.

 The main pain-point with that, is that without a clear objective it's a little like playing with sand.
-It has not purpose and it's easy washed away.
+It has not purpose, and it's easy washed away.

 ### Option 3: Practice _implementing_ the technologies